 Remedy 2: Stretch

-So the second cause for cramps, especially in the calf are shortened and tight muscles and tendons.
+So the second cause for cramps, especially in the calves are shortened and tight muscles and tendons.
 When you don’t use your muscles enough in their full range of motion they become immobile.

 The easiest way to improve your muscle mobility is by stretching.
 The calves and the hamstrings are very easy to stretch with the common calf and hamstring stretches most people already know.

-You can also stretch the bottom of the feet by stretching your toes if you get cramps at the sole of your feet.
+You can also stretch the bottom of your feet by stretching your toes if you get cramps at the sole of your feet.

 Besides stretching a fascia ball or a foam roller can be used to relieve tension and stretch the tissues to make the muscle more limber.

-I find a fascia ball is extremely useful and enjoyable for stretching and making the small muscles of the bottom of the feet mobile.
+I find a fascia ball (Amazon affiliate link) is extremely useful and enjoyable for stretching and making the small muscles of the bottom of the feet mobile.

 Mobility is not enough to make your muscles more resistant to cramping.
-You also need to strengthen the muscles.
+You also need to strengthen your muscles.
 This is because a strong muscle can hold a stronger contraction before cramping.

 I don’t think it’s a coincidence these are the common muscles that cramp during the night.
 When you are inactive, they are simply not used to contracting in the full range of motion.
 And they are weak.